kdabug/auth-practice/README.md

 This app is a practice using simple authentication methods.
 Utilizes dependencies and libraries.

-The process was created and committed in `sprints`.
+The process was created and committed in `sprints` - sprints are directives from a tutorial and are not included in the code.

 ## Dependencies